felixkorch/ipchanger/README.md

 ### Build Instructions for Premake

 #### Windows
-Edit paths.lua to set the directory of your Qt-installation.<br />
+1. Edit paths.lua to set the directory of your Qt-installation.<br />
-Run Generate.bat
+2. Run Generate.bat

 #### Linux/macOS
-Edit paths.lua to set the lib/bin/include directories for your Qt-installation.
+Edit paths.lua to set the lib/bin/include directories for your Qt-installation, then
 ```
 premake5 gmake
 ```